Skip to main content

 Notes:

-(1) In the case of civil companies that had kept accounting in accordance with the commercial code in the years 2014 and 2015 in accordance with the provisions of article 68 of the Personal Income Tax Regulation , it is the price or amount disbursed. for the acquisition of shares or participations.
-In the remaining cases, the acquisition value of the shares as of January 1, 2016 will be determined by the difference between the value of the property, plant and equipment and real estate investments, reflected in the corresponding record books, and the required liability, unless the existence of other heritage elements.
+(1) In the case of civil companies that have kept accounting adjusted to the commercial code in the years 2014 and 2015 in accordance with the provisions of article 68 of the Personal Income Tax Regulations , it is the price or amount paid for the acquisition of the shares or participations.
+In the remaining cases, the acquisition value of the shares as of January 1, 2016 will be determined by the difference between the value of tangible fixed assets and real estate investments, reflected in the corresponding record books, and the liabilities payable, unless the existence of other assets is proven.
 (Back)

-(2) In the case of civil companies that had kept accounting in accordance with the commercial code in the years 2014 and 2015 in accordance with the provisions of article 68 of the Personal Income Tax Regulations .
+(2) In the case of civil companies that have kept accounting adjusted to the commercial code in the years 2014 and 2015 in accordance with the provisions of article 68 of the Personal Income Tax Regulations .
 (Back)

 Taxation based on results